 For example, if your inner critic blames you for being lazy for not exercising, take the judgment off of yourself and focus on the issue at hand.
 You can tell yourself, “Yes, I could have exercised in the morning.
 It’s important for me to move my body” without blaming and judging yourself.

 If you have been critical of yourself for your whole life and you have no idea how to be nice to yourself or others, model after people who are compassionate.
 Going to see a therapist might be helpful.
 When you go for therapy sessions, not only are you trying to solve the problems you have, take this opportunity to learn how to be more self-compassionate from your therapist.

 Observe how the therapist talks to you.

-Good therapists listen to you attentively and ask questions to get you reflect on your own.
+Good therapists listen to you attentively and ask questions to get you to reflect on your own.
 They don’t judge you or your behaviors.
 Apply these actions to yourself.
 You can also surround yourself with other compassionate people by joining activity groups near you.

 Of course, not all therapists and communities are compassionate.
-If you are someone who doesn’t like to share your vulnerabilities with others, then online resources such as guided meditation, video, apps, worksheets, courses or questionnaires might be more suited for you.
+If you are someone who doesn’t like to share your vulnerabilities with others, then online resources such as guided meditation, video, apps, worksheets, courses, or questionnaires might be more suited for you.

 To have self-compassion, you need to have a mindset change.
 Self-compassion is not self-indulgence or selfish.
 Everyone is imperfect and vulnerable in their own ways.
 We all have our critical voices and challenges to deal with.
 You have to understand: